Polygon-free: Unconstrained Scene Text Detection with Box Annotations: Experiments

-\textbf{Implementation Details.} \emph{Bounding Box Supervision.} All of the experiments use the same strategy: (1) training SASN with synthetic data based on character annotation.
-(2) generating the pixel level pseudo label on real data based on bounding box annotation with SASN.
-(3) training the detectors~(\ie{ EAST and PSENet}) with the pseudo label.
+\textbf{Implementation Details.} All of the experiments use the same strategy: (1) Training SASN with Curved SynthText based on character annotation, and generating the pixel-level pseudo label on real data based on upright bounding box annotation.
+(2) Training the detectors~(\ie{ EAST, PSENet, DB}) with the pseudo label.
+It is worth mentioning that the SASN only needs to train once on Curved SynthText, and we use the same weight to generate pseudo labels on all real benchmarks.
+Additionally, for all datasets, the threshold for the pseudo-labels generation was the traditional value~(\ie{0.5}).
 The stochastic gradient descent(SGD) optimizer is adopted with a momentum of 0.9 and a weight decay of 0.0005.
 The batch size is set to 8 per GPU.
 The learning rate is initialized to 0.02 and decayed with the power of 0.9 for 16 epochs.
-During training and inference, the crop images are resized to a resolution of 128$\times$128. \emph{Dynamic Self-Training.} All of the experiments use the same training strategy: (1) we firstly choose a part of training data as labeled data to train the detectors.
-(2) generating pseudo label in the rest of the data with the proposed components.
-(3) fine-tune the detectors on whole data.
-To evaluate the effectiveness of the DST, we randomly split the training set into labeled data and unlabeled data, and using one ratio control the labeled data size in the total training set.
-PSENet~\cite{psenet} and EAST~\cite{zhou2017east} are adopted as the base detectors because of the popularity.
-While involving PSENet~\cite{psenet} and EAST~\cite{zhou2017east} experiments, all settings are following the original paper.
+During training and inference, the crop images are resized to a resolution of 128$\times$128.
+PSENet~\cite{psenet}, EAST~\cite{zhou2017east} and DB~\cite{liao2020real} are adopted as the base detectors because of their popularity.
+In the PSENet, EAST and DB experiments, all settings follow the original reports.